bhits-dev/uaa/docs/docker-image-desc.md

 `docker run  --name uaa <configuration> -d bhits/uaa:latest`

 *NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
-Please refer to the [Consent2Share Deployment Guide]() for instructions to setup the Consent2Share infrastructure.*
+Please refer to the Consent2Share Deployment Guide in the corresponding Consent2Share release ([Consent2Share Releases](https://github.com/bhits/consent2share/releases)) for instructions to setup the Consent2Share infrastructure.*

 ## Configure